sixty-north/cosmic-ray/docs/quickstart.rst

 --------------

 Before you do run any mutation tests, you need to create a *configuration file*.
-A configuration is YAML file that specifies the modules you want to mutate, the test scripts to use, and so forth.
+A configuration is TOML file that specifies the modules you want to mutate, the test scripts to use, and so forth.
 A configuration is used to create a session, something we'll look at in the next section.